 Storyboarding can be an effective tool for problem-solving and decision-making processes within a business context.

 By visually illustrating various scenarios, options, and potential outcomes, teams can better analyze and evaluate the pros and cons of each alternative.
-This process promotes more informed and strategic decision-making, ultimately leading to better results for the organization.
+This process promotes more informed and strategic decision-making, leading to better organizational results.

 7. Customer Journey Mapping